 Since the 1990s, hip resurfacing has been developed as an alternative to complete hip replacement and has been put forward as a better option for younger patients.
 Hip resurfacing is carried out at an earlier stage of hip arthritis; metal covers are placed over the ball of the joint and inside the socket to prevent further bone damage.

 After several years, if a complete hip replacement is needed this can be done more easily; the head of the femur is removed, along with its metal cap, and the entire joint is replaced.
-Evidence shows that the ideal person who can benefit from hip resurfacing is an active man under 55 years old.
+Evidence shows that the most likely person to benefit from hip resurfacing is an active man under 55 years old.
+(American Academy of Orthopaedic Surgeons)

 Long term data on hip resurfacing